 Cumulative factors considered to impact the deepwater benthic communities (>300 m; 984 ft) of the Gulf of Mexico include both OCS oil- and gas-related and non-OCS oil- and gas-related activities.
-The OCS oil- and gas-related activities associated with pipelaying, anchoring, structure emplacement, drilling discharges, and seafloor loss of well control have the potential to impact nonchemosynthetic deepwater benthic communities.
+The OCS oil- and gas-related activities associated with pipelaying, anchoring, structure emplacement, drilling discharges, and seafloor blowouts have the potential to impact nonchemosynthetic deepwater benthic communities.
 The most serious, impact-producing factor threatening nonchemosynthetic communities is physical disturbance of the seafloor, which could destroy the organisms of these communities.
 Such disturbance would most likely come from those OCS oil- and gas-related activities associated with pipelaying, anchoring, and structure emplacement.
 Anchoring and pipeline and structure emplacement have the potential to crush deepwater benthic communities.
 Drilling discharges and resuspended sediments have a potential to cause minor, mostly sublethal impacts to nonchemosynthetic communities, but substantial accumulations could result in more serious impacts.
 Possible effects of an oil spill could be no discernible effect (for well-dispersed oil undergoing biodegradation), lack of growth, interruption of reproductive cycles, loss of gamete viability, tissue damage, death of affected organisms, and a reduction in the areas of distribution of species, depending on the amount and duration of contamination.
-Major impacts to localized benthic habitat are possible in the event of a low-probability catastrophic blowout on the seafloor (refer to Appendix A for more details).
-However, a low-probability catastrophic oil spill is not part of the WPA proposed action and is not expected to occur.
+Major impacts to localized benthic habitat are possible in the event of a low-probability catastrophic blowout on the seafloor (refer to Appendix B for more details).
+However, a low-probability catastrophic oil spill is not part of a WPA proposed action and is not likely expected to occur.
 Therefore, cumulative impacts to deepwater communities in the Gulf of Mexico are considered negligible because of the application of the avoidance criteria described in NTL 2009-G40, which distances bottom-disturbing activities from sensitive habitats.

 Non-OCS oil- and gas-related activities include fishing and trawling at a relatively small scale; largescale factors include storm impacts and climate change, CO2 build-up, and proposed methods to sequester carbon in the deep sea.
-Bottom-tending (bottom-contacting) fishing gear such as trawling, crab traps, and hook-and-line recreational fishing can impact nonchemosynthetic deepwater benthic communities by dislodging or crushing organisms attached to the bottom (Hourigan, 2014).
-Fishing and trawling are not expected to severely impact nonchemosynthetic deepwater benthic communities because the water depths (>300 m; 984 ft) make the royal red shrimp fishery costly, and the relatively small area occupied by potentially commercially and recreationally valuable fishery species in areas associated with these communities make the fishery efforts small.
-Regional and even global impacts from climate change, CO2 build-up, and proposed methods to sequester carbon in the deep sea (e.g., ocean fertilization) are not expected to have major impacts to deepwater habitats in the near future, although such impacts could become more severe over time.
-Storms generally cause little to no impacts at the depths (>300 m; 984 ft) where nonchemosynthetic communities occur.
-A storm could potentially cause some type of accident that could then cause secondary impacts, such as shipwrecks or equipment lost overboard that could crush nonchemosynthetic communities, but such occurrences would be rare.
-A hurricane could cause slumping of a mass of sediment at the deep seafloor, damaging a platform and causing an oil leak.
-Slumping with this impact can also be caused by the force of gravity acting on a steep slope.
+Among the activities unrelated to the OCS Program (non-OCS oil and gas impact-producing factors), fishing and trawling represent the greatest possible threat to nonchemosynthetic communities and associated fish communities as a result of habitat destruction and overfishing (Kaiser, 2004).
+The impacts on deepwater fisheries in the GOM associated with deepwater coral habitat as a result of trawling activity are unknown, but because of the water depths (>300 m; 984 ft) and the low density of potentially commercially valuable fishery species in areas associated with these communities, fishing and trawling are not expected to severely impact deepwater benthic communities.
+Regionwide and even global impacts from climate change, CO2 build-up, and proposed methods to sequester carbon in the deep sea (e.g., ocean fertilization) are not expected to have major impacts to deepwater habitats in the near future.
+More distant scenarios could include severe impacts.
+Storms generally cause little to no impacts at the depths (>300 m; 984 ft) that nonchemosynthetic communities occur.
+A storm could potentially cause some type of accident that could then cause secondary impacts, such as shipwrecks that could crush nonchemosynthetic communities, but such occurrences would be rare.
 State oil and gas activities are not expected to impact deepwater benthic communities due to the great distance between such activities and water depths of >300 m (984 ft).